 DON’T COUNT OF FULL SUPPORT.
 When an author starts writing, she will notice that people around her can get grumpy and accuse the author of “not being the same person anymore”.
 The best you can do is to set a good example and provide inspiration.
 You may lose friends.
 But you also find new friends in places you never thought possible.
 And they are better and more true friends – in addition, we are truer to them.

 AVOID DISTRACTIONS.
-How much in this world is really just distractions?
-Things we do to forget why we do not do something else.
+How much in this world is really just distractions, things we do to forget what we should do.
 Things we do because we do not dare to tackle a certain issue or start a certain project.
-Resistance can become so strong that we allow different loads and distractions, and allow the power to become clinical in the form of depression, aggression and dysfunction.
+Resistance can become so strong that we allow different behaviours and distractions, and even allow the power to become clinical in the form of depression, aggression and dysfunction.
 Make a list of three things you are afraid of and master these within a year.